 The Mantair unit should not be confused with other products marketed as ‘conversion units’ which involve the installation of additional tankage downstream of the existing septic tank.
 As new tankage is required these products can be tested under the European Standard.
 These products however do not ‘convert’ the existing septic tank, but provide biological treatment in additional tankage.

-The Mantair septic tank conversion unit is supplied and installed by the Mantair Contracts Division and network of Mantair Licensed Contractors.
-They are not available through wholesale or retail outlets.
+The Mantair septic tank conversion unit is supplied and installed by our ‘in house’ Contracts Division or an approved Mantair Licensed Contractors, dependent on the geographic location of the site.
+The system is not available through wholesale or retail outlets.

 All Licensed Contractors offer a comprehensive service.
 This includes an initial site survey, guidance and advice on system selection, complete installation and commissioning of your treatment plant and full after sales service.